 Purchases and sales of investments are recorded on a trade date basis.
 Dividend income is recorded on the ex-dividend date.
 Interest income is recorded when earned.
-Cost of securities sold is determined by the specific identification method.
-Management fees and operating expenses charged to the Plan for investments in the mutual funds and the common collective trust are deducted from income earned on a daily basis and are not separately reflected.
+Net appreciation includes the Plan's gains and losses on investments brought and sold as well as held during the year.